bernardoVale/python-for-devops/markdown.md

 ```

 ???
+1. Show the type command on str and int
+1. Show simple aritimetic
 1. Multiline statement with `+ \`
 1. Multi assignment same line with semicolon
 1. Multiple variable assginment `a,b,c = foo, capa, foo`